creativecommons/cc-legal-tools-app/README.md

 ## Project Usage

-With the prerequisites installed and built, these tools can be used to generate and manage data from the associated [data repository][datrepo].
+With the prerequisites installed and built, these tools can be used to generate and manage data from the associated [data repository][datarepo].

 ### Data